vmware-tanzu/tanzu-dev-portal/README.md

 - [make](https://www.gnu.org/software/make/)

 ### Software Installation Prerequisites

+_Note: These instructions were designed for Mac users.
+Linux and Windows users without access to `make` and `brew` will need to manually install the prerequisites._

 - **Install Hugo** — The VMware Tanzu Developer Center uses [Hugo](https://gohugo.io/) to build the site from Markdown files.
 You'll need to [get Hugo](https://gohugo.io/getting-started/installing/) if you want to build and run the site locally.
 Make sure you install the extended version with support for SCSS/SASS.
 This site pins `hugo` to a specific version (currently **0.107.0**) to build so if you're using a different version, your experience may vary.
 To install `hugo`, follow the instructions for your specific environment as detailed in the [hugo documentation](https://gohugo.io/installation/).
 Ultimately, you have two main options: